stalexan/gomarkwiki/example-site/content/DevGo/Language.md

 fmt.Println(fred) // prints "{ 0 }"

 // Create a zero value instance using a <b>struct literal</b>.
 This has the
-// same effect as the previous decleartion for fred. bob := person{}
+// same effect as the previous declaration for fred. bob := person{}

 // Define a nonempty struct using a comma-separated list of values.